-Page reference

-Not applicable,

-Guiding Legislation Requirement

-(7) Deficiencies in consolidation

-If the Auditor-General is of the opinion that:

-- (a) Any of the financial statements that were used in preparing consolidated financial as above 6(1) statements were not appropriate and proper, in both form and content, to be used in that way; or - (b) there was any deficiency in the procedures and methods used in arriving at the amounts taken in to consolidated financial statements; the Auditor-General must state the particulars of the deficiency

-Commonwealth Authorities (Annual Reporting) Orders 2011

-Preliminary

-(6) Approval by directors

-The Annual Report of Operations must be approved by a resolution of directors of a Page 142

-Commonwealth authority. if the Commonwealth authority has only one director, the report of operations must be approved by that director.
-Page 142

-The Annual Report of Operations must be signed by a director and include details of Page xv

-The Annual Report of Operations must be signed by a director and include details of how and when approval was given.
-The Annual Report of Operations must also state that directors are responsible for the preparation and contents of the Annual Report of Operations (as required in section 9 of the CAC Act and in accordance with the Finance Minister's orders).Pag Pag
+Table 7-1 TSRA Compliance Index Guiding Legislation Requirement Page reference (7) Deficiencies in consolidation If the Auditor-General is of the opinion that: (a) Any of the financial statements that were used in preparing consolidated finance statements were not appropriate and proper, in both form and content, to be us that way; or (b) there was any deficiency in the procedures and methods used in arriving at the amounts taken in to consolidated financial statements; the Auditor-General mustate the particulars of the deficiency ed in Commonwealth Authorities (Annual Reporting) Orders 2011 Preliminary (6) Approval by directors The Annual Report of Operations must be approved by a resolution of directors of a Commonwealth authority. if the Commonwealth authority has only one director, the re of operations must be approved by that director.
+Page 142 port The Annual Report of Operations must be signed by a director and include details of how and when approval was given.
+The Annual Report of Operations must also state that directors are responsible for the preparation and contents of the Annual Report o Operations (as required in section 9 of the CAC Act and in accordance with the Finance Minister's orders).
+(7) Exemptions The Finance Minister may grant a written exemption to the directors of a Commonwea authority, or a class of Commonwealth authorities, from any requirement of these orde An exemption must be in writing and may be subject to conditions. • Details of an exemption relied upon by the Commonwealth authority must be provided the Annual Report of Operations. d in No exemption was Requirements (8) Parliamentary standards of presentation The annual report of a Commonwealth authority is tabled in Parliament by the respons Minister under paragraph 9(1)(b) of the CAC Act.
+Once tabled in Parliament, the annual report becomes part of the Parliamentary Papers series and as such, the report must comply with the presentation and printing standards for documents presented to the Parliament. · ·

-(7) Exemptions

-The Finance Minister may grant a written exemption to the directors of a Commonwealth authority, or a class of Commonwealth authorities, from any requirement of these orders.No exemption was grantedAn exemption must be in writing and may be subject to conditions.Details of an exemption relied upon by the Commonwealth authority must be provided in No exemption wasNo exemption was the Annual Report of Operations.

-Requirements

-(8) Parliamentary standards of presentation

-The annual report of a Commonwealth authority is tabled in Parliament by the responsibleThe annual reportMinister under paragraph 9(1)(b) of the CAC Act.
-Once tabled in Parliament, the annualis compliant withreport becomes part of the Parliamentary Papers series and as such, the report mustthe presentationcomply with the presentation and printing standards for documents presented to theand printingParliament.standards for and printing standards for documents presented to the Parliament.

-granted